 When it comes to bingeing a series, the main character really has to be worth following -- even more so when it specifically comes to crime TV, which is not to be confused with courtroom dramas and other female-driven spy or espionage thrillers.
 On these types of series, it all hinges on the harden yet relatable main detective or central character investigating the mystery at hand.
-And there’s no one more compelling than the female leads of genre favorites, like Law & Order: Special Victims Unit starring Mariska Hargitay as Olivia Benson or the British crossover Broadchurch with DS Ellie Miller played by Olivia Colman.
+And there’s no one more compelling than the female leads of genre favorites, like Law & Order: Special Victims Unit starring Mariska Hargitay as Olivia Benson, the British crossover Broadchurch with DS Ellie Miller played by Olivia Colman of the Kate Winslet's return to TV in the HBO drama Mare of Easttown.
+That said, ET has pulled together the best female-led crime canon now streaming on Amazon, Hulu, Netflix and other platforms.

 Life in a small town is disrupted after the discovery of a dead boy becomes the focus of a police investigation and media madness.
 And tensions rise in the police force after an out-of-town Detective Inspector (David Tennant) is made the lead over Detective Sgt.
 Ellie Miller (Olivia Colman).
 Now Miller has to put aside her ambitions in order to create a working relationship with Alex Hardy.